 Writing is key to helping students learn, clarify, organize, and articulate important concepts, ideas, and information.
 Students improve as writers when they’re provided with guidance relevant to their assigned tasks and the opportunity to revise with feedback.

-Import our informational Canvas Commons page into your own Canvas course site(s): Log in to Canvas and open the Canvas Commons (bottom left of the menu section); search for Writing Help: Judith Anderson Herbert Writing Center, click “Import/Download” and select the destination course.
+Log in to Canvas and open the Canvas Commons (bottom left of the menu section); search for Writing Help: Judith Anderson Herbert Writing Center, click “Import/Download” and select the destination course.
 You’ll find the imported page in “All Pages” and may move it/link to it as desired.

 Copy and paste the following statement into your syllabus and/or Canvas site: